Women's and Gender Studies (WGST)

 Women's and Gender Studies Courses

 WGST 210.
 Sexuality and Religious Controversies in the United States and Beyond From pulpits to political campaigns, notions of sexuality are deployed in religious discourse to develop definitions of morality, ethics, family, marriage, gender, citizenship, civil liberties, righteousness and sinfulness.
 Religious concepts have also been used as creative tools to repress, liberate, legislate, and re-vision various conceptions of sexuality.
 This course will examine the ways in which religious ideologies, theologies, motivations, and practices function in both public and private contexts in debates over a range of topics, including homosexuality, abortion, and public comportment.
 We will consider questions about how ideas of sexuality are established as normative through scriptural, ritual, and rhetorical devices.
-6 cr., HU; HI, IDS, Offered in alternate years.
-Not offered in 2012-2013.
+6 cr., HI, IDS, Offered in alternate years.
+Not offered in 2015-2016.

 WGST 234.
 Feminist Theory Feminism has to do with changing the world.
 We will explore feminist debates about changing the world using a historical framework to situate feminist theories in the context of the philosophical and political thought of specific time periods and cultures.
 Thus, we will follow feminist theories as they challenged, critiqued, subverted and revised liberalism, Marxism, existentialism, socialism, anarchism, critical race theories, multiculturalism, postmodernism and post-colonialism.
 We will focus on how theory emerges from and informs matters of practice.
 We will ask: What counts as theory?
 Who does it?
 How is it institutionalized?
 Who gets to ask the questions and to provide the answers?
-6 cr., SS, RAD; SI, IS, WinterB.
-Allen
+6 cr., SI, IS, WinterK.
+Bloomer

 WGST 255.
 Gender, Justice and Community Engagement This civic engagement course will have a changing thematic focus on a social issue that will bring feminist theory and practice together into a fieldwork setting.
 Beginning from a vision of gender justice that necessarily involves racial, sexual, and economic dimensions, we will explore feminist politics through collaborations with communities on and off-campus.
 The course will enable students to engage in self-reflexive activism, learn through the process of doing, explore theories of gender and contribute to local community organization's efforts to bring about gender justice.
 Prerequisite: Womens and Gender Studies 234 or permission of instructor.
-6 cr., SS, RAD; SI, IDS, Not offered in 2012-2013.
+6 cr., SI, IDS, Not offered in 2015-2016.

 WGST 310.
 Asian Mystiques Demystified This class will focus on the topic of Asian sexuality and gender, considering traditional, transnational, and transgressive representations of Asian sexualities, femininities, masculinities and bodies.
 Often associated with paradoxical images of sensuality, spirituality, repression, and femininity, Asian sexuality has a long history, shaped by enduring colonial imaginaries and our transnational, capitalist present.
 Tracing a genealogy of Asian mystiques, we will study classical sources that have served as "prooftexts" for these images, and will then focus our attention on Asian literature, film, art, religious traditions, and social movements that have produced their own, often alternative, conceptions of Asian sexualities and gender.
-6 cr., HU; HI, IS, Offered in alternate years.
-Not offered in 2012-2013.
+6 cr., HI, IS, Offered in alternate years.
+Not offered in 2015-2016.